-Grotta Giusti Natural Spa Resort in Tuscany – go for the grotto
+Grotta Giusti Natural Spa Resort – Monsummano Terme

 Where is Grotta Giusti Spa?
 It’s 40 km from Florence at Via Grottagiusti, 1411—51015—Monsummano Terme, Toscana Tel.: +39 0572 90771.

-Getting there: Take a taxi from Montecatini Terme train station, about four kilometres away.
+Getting there: If you’re not driving you can take the train from Florence to Montecatini, then take a taxi from the Montecatini Terme train station, which is about four kilometres away.

-When it comes to choosing a spa in Tuscany and glamour is what you’re after, your top pick might be Fonteverde Natural Spa Resort, scenically set in the hills of Siena.
-At Fonteverde you’ll find a sophisticated clientele seeking a relaxed country getaway (rumour has it that Penelope Cruze and Michael J. Fox have both been here, but I don’t know if it’s true or not, so don’t blame me if it’s not.)
+Fonteverde Natural Spa Resort is possibly the most glamorous hot springs hotel and spa in Tuscany.
+Scenically set in the hills of Siena, mid way between Florence and Rome, this 5-star spa resort attracts a sophisticated clientele seeking a relaxed country getaway.
+(Rumour has it Penelope Cruze and Michael J. Fox have both been here, but I don’t know if it’s true or not.)